The ABCs of 2021: Accountability, balance, and calm

 A new year means new goals!
-For 2021, my primary goals are all about holding myself accountable (to myself), creating and maintaining balance between my personal and professional lives, and finding more moments of calm in my daily life.
+For 2021, my primary goals are all about holding myself accountable (to myself), creating and maintaining the balance between my personal and professional lives, and finding more moments of calm in my daily life.
 And, of course, there are loads of little goals and objectives related to health and fitness, travel and adventure, and my personal and professional development – some of which will help me to reach my primary goals.
 (Yes, I thrive on goals!!)

 This year’s goals are taking me back to the basics; back to the ABCs, if you will.
 I chose my three primary goals after a lot of self-reflection during my nine+ months of COVID19 isolation and a realisation that I may well have another nine+ months of isolation – or at least of working from home.
 Whilst I have managed to cope fairly well with isolation, and I recognise that I have a great deal of privilege during this time of global chaos, I have also realised that I am not working as well as I once did.
 (Although very few people are!)

 One of the things that I learned about myself during this time is that I gain a great deal of my energy and motivation – and subsequently my productivity – from experiencing different environments.
-Yes, despite my life before COVID19 being relatively isolated and a lonely, life was also varied and exciting.
+Yes, despite my life before COVID19 being relatively isolated and lonely, life was also varied and exciting.
 Pre-COVID, when I felt “stuck” or unmotivated, I could simply change my physical environment.
 This worked in both my personal and professional lives and was a great way to energise myself.

 Without any further ado, here are my primary goals for 2021: